API

 Home/CDN/Purge

-Clear CDN resource cache by URL, pattern or all
+Clear CDN resource cache by URL, pattern, or all and check Purge history

 Purge is an option that allows clearing the CDN resource cache.
 Using Purge is helpful if you update the content on your origin and don’t want to wait until the content is updated on CDN servers naturally because it takes time.
 After Purge is applied, the outdated CDN server’s cache will disappear.
 Additionally, the option assists if your end-users receive incorrect content of your website data from CDN servers.